Four states of matter

 Gaseous states of matter

-The gases are characterized by a lack of definite volume and shape.
+The gaseous state of matter is characterized by a lack of definite volume and shape.
 In gaseous states, the matter has the property of filling any available space to a uniform density.
-Low density and high compressibility are also the characteristics of gases in learning chemistry or physics.
+Low density and high compressibility are also the characteristics of gases.
 If the thermal energy is much greater than the forces of attraction, then we find the gaseous state of matter.
 Molecules in a gaseous state move at very high speeds.

 The forces of attraction amongst them are not sufficient to bind the molecules in one place.
 All the gases are found to expand to the same extent when heated to the same interval of temperature.
 In the gaseous state of matter, the thermal expansion is also the same.
 Gases have properties to obey some simple common pressure, volume, temperature, and mole number relation.
 These are called gas laws.

-Plasma is one of the four fundamental states of matter like solid, liquid, and gases.
+A plasma state is one of the four fundamental states of matter like solid, liquid, and gases.
 Like gases, plasma state has no fixed shape and volume and is less dense than liquid or solid-state.
-It has gaseous, ions, molecules, or atoms which contain positive or negatively charged particles.
+It has gaseous ions, molecules, or atoms that contain positive or negatively charged particles.

 Artificially, the plasma state of matter is created or generated by subjecting natural gas to a strong magnetic field or heating natural gas.
-In modern science or technology, plasma state of matter to the electromagnetic fields used for making television or many electronic devices.
+In modern science or technology, the plasma state of matter can be used for making television or many electronic devices.